takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   Last year, board members of PyCon JP Association, including me, won the "PSF Community Service Award" ... in recognition of our event organizing, donations and other achievements.
+   In recognition of these activities, board members of PyCon JP Association, including me, won the "PSF Community Service Award".
+   It was a great pleasure for us.

 **PyCon JP** Association
 ========================